rturrado/TSReader/README.md

     These actions are optional, and requested by the user through command line parameters.
 - [X] Revisit the PacketParser implementation: code more clear and elegant.
   - [X] Encapsulate basic repetitive operations (e.g. read from buffer and create bitset)
+    - [ ] Implement the special case where the type is uint8_t?
   - [X] Simplify complex functions.
+  - [ ] Read a whole section (a struct) with a single variadic templated function?
 - [X] Revisit the PacketBuffer implementation: performance.
   - [X] Minimize the copy of vectors of bytes.
   - [X] Reimplement read operation as a get view returning a span.